PogSmok/WinD/README.md

 Returns 0 on success.

-On failure, returns a non-zero Windows error code (retrievable with GetLastError()), indicating the cause of failure (e.g., file not found, invalid path, or other API errors).
+On failure, returns a non-zero Windows error code, indicating the cause of failure.

 ```
 // Stops any currently playing sound.